RicardoDanta/holbertonschool-higher_level_programming/python-almost_a_circle/README.md

 ### Background Context

 The **AirBnB project** is a big part of the Higher level curriculum.
-This project will help you be ready for it.
+This project will help us be ready for it.

-In this project, you will review everything about Python:
+In this project, we'll review everything about Python:

 - Import
 - Exceptions